Overview by Simon Hartley, Cloudfy Head of Product.

 Many businesses are faced with the challenges of managing legacy business systems alongside a modern ecommerce platform.
 It can be one of the biggest barriers to progress and can seriously limit competitiveness.

-While you will have analysed your sales and order processing when you implemented your Magento 1 platform, successful integration with other business systems depends on a complete end-to-end understanding of your business processes.
+While you will have analyzed your sales and order processing when you implemented your Magento 1 platform, successful integration with other business systems depends on a complete end-to-end understanding of your business processes.
 Each business is unique, and the solution should be too.

 Partial integration could involve sharing ‘packets’ of information between your ecommerce and enterprise systems at certain times; overnight for example.
 This can improve processes to some extent but will involve delays and can lead to errors.